uroskv03/Algorithms-and-data-structures/README.md

 ## Tree Functionality

-Constructs a tree from input file data representing program execution stacks
+Constructs a tree from an input file containing program execution stack data

 Supports adding and removing stack nodes